Menu

 How is artificial intelligence reshaping energy security?
 What does national security mean in an era of accelerating energy transition, geopolitical fragmentation, and technological disruption?

 On April 7, 2026, the NCAC–USAEE Conference convenes senior policymakers, industry leaders, academics, and emerging professionals for a full-day dialogue on the future of energy and national security.
-Hosted at the Bloomberg Center at the School of Advanced International Studies (SAIS), Johns Hopkins University, this timely conference will explore how AI, energy markets, nuclear power, and global partnerships are redefining strategic decision-making in the United States and beyond.
+Hosted at the fabulous Bloomberg Center at the School of Advanced International Studies (SAIS), Johns Hopkins University, this timely conference will explore how AI, energy markets, nuclear power, and global partnerships are redefining strategic decision-making in the United States and beyond.

 The program brings together distinguished keynote speakers and expert panels to examine critical questions at the intersection of energy, technology, and geopolitics—from the role of AI in energy infrastructure and cybersecurity, to the outlook for oil and gas markets, the future of nuclear power, and the evolving landscape of global energy diplomacy.